 Ploughing is a method of deep tillage which results in a complete inversion of the soil.
 The plough will turn over the upper layer of the soil in a single pass, which can bring fresh nutrients to the surface.
 It also buries weeds, trash, and the remains of previous crops, leaving an exposed surface that is highly porous and ready to be prepared for seeding.
 Ploughing is mostly carried out in the winter months.
 View our range of new and used ploughs for sale below.

 For most of recorded history, the plough has been a central theme.
-Recognised for being an efficient method for preparing large areas of soil to be grown upon, it has no equal, and is a true giant among the many tools available to farmers around the world.
-A plough is designed to assist in the initial cultivation of soil, preparing the ground by turning and loosening the soil.
+Recognised for being an efficient method for preparing large areas of soil to be grown upon, it has no equal and is a true giant among the many tools available to farmers around the world.
+A plough is designed to assist in the initial cultivation of the soil, preparing the ground by turning and loosening the soil.
 For centuries, ploughs were drawn by working animals such as horses or cattle – or even by people.
-The first ever tractors were steam-powered “ploughing engines” that worked in pairs to pull a plough across the land.
+The first-ever tractors were steam-powered “ploughing engines” that worked in pairs to pull a plough across the land.

 There are 3 main types of ploughs:

 Conventional ploughs – this is the earliest and most basic design of plough still in common use, which has bodies mounted one side only

 Mounted ploughs – this is the most popular style of plough, available in a range of sizes from 3 – 8 furrows

 Semi-Mounted ploughs – these ploughs operate similarly to a trailed machine – as the tractor is not required to be able to lift the full weight of the implement, they tend to be larger in size – 10+ furrows

 As the tractor draws the implement through the soil, the plough creates long trenches of soil known as furrows.
 This can then be left to dry out and then levelled and further broken down in preparation for planting by use of a harrow.